-Definition: As Collaborators, Head & Neck Surgeons effectively work within a healthcare team to achieve optimal patient care.
+Definition: As Collaborators, Head & Neck Surgeons effectively work within a

 Description: Head & Neck Surgeons work in partnership with others who are appropriately involved in the care of individuals or specific groups of patients.
 This is increasingly important in a modern multiprofessional environment, where the goal of patient-centred care is widely shared.
 Modern healthcare teams not only include a group of professionals working closely together at one site, such as a ward team, but also extended teams with a variety of perspectives and skills, in multiple locations.
 It is therefore essential for Head & Neck Surgeons to be able to collaborate effectively with patients, families, and an interprofessional team of expert health professionals for the provision of optimal care, education and scholarship.